Complete 2026 Guide

 What are the categories of credit intermediary?

-There are three categories (article 6 of Decree-Law 81-C/2017): tied credit intermediary, credit intermediary on an ancillary basis and non-tied credit intermediary.
+There are three categories: tied credit intermediary, credit intermediary on an ancillary basis and non-tied credit intermediary.
 Natural persons may only be tied or ancillary.
-Only legal persons can operate as non-tied credit intermediaries (article 18).
+Only legal persons can operate as non-tied credit intermediaries under Decree-Law 81-C/2017.

 How long does it take to obtain the credit intermediary licence?